chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 }
 ```

-Extensions can also programmatically close webviews by calling `dispose()` on them.
+插件 can also programmatically close webviews by calling `dispose()` on them.
 If, for example, we wanted to restrict our cat's workday to five seconds:

 ```ts
 export function activate(context: vscode.ExtensionContext) {